-Stonefield Square is a 90,991 square foot grocery anchored retail centre located in an area of dense residential development at 10490 Shelbyville Road, Louisville, Kentucky.
-The single-story centre consists of four freestanding buildings, including the primary inline shopping centre that is anchored by The Fresh

-Market grocery store and has junior anchor tenants that include CVS, Fifth Third Bank and Party Outlet.
-Stonefield Square was originally constructed in 1979 and subsequently renovated in 2000 and is 92% occupied.
+Stonefield Square is a 90,991 square foot grocery anchored retail centre located at 10490 Shelbyville Road, Louisville, Kentucky.
+The single-story centre consists of four freestanding buildings, including the primary inline shopping centre that is anchored by The Fresh Market grocery store and has junior anchor tenants that include CVS and Fifth Third Bank.
+Stonefield Square was originally constructed in 1979 and subsequently renovated in 2000 and is 87% occupied.